pjambet/blog/content/posts/toy-redis-clojure.md

 TODO: Write me

-## Starting small, a TCP server
+## Starting small, a TCP server and nothing else

-One great thing with Clojure is that you get get access to everything that Java offers.
+One of the great things with Clojure is that you get access to everything that Java offers.
 So when it comes to starting a TCP server, we can use Java's [`ServerSocket` class][java-server-socket], instantiate it with the port number it should listen to, and use its [`accept` method][java-server-socket-accept] to accept new clients.
 We get back a `Socket` instance, which we can conveniently use [`clojure.java.io/writer`][clj-java-writer] with, to get back an instance of `java.io.BufferedWriter`.
 With that writer instance, we can now write to the socket, and we need to call `flush`, to make sure the data gets written, and can be read on the other end.

 ```clj
 (ns tcp